discretize/discretize-guides/builds/ranger/condi-soulbeast/index.md

 <Card title="Information">
 <Specialization name="Soulbeast"/> Golem rotations from raid builds are generally suboptimal in fractals due to bosses moving around much more this makes <Trait name="Light on your Feet"/> much more attractive than <Trait name="Quickdraw"/> which is used in raids.
 The rotations are fairly easy to adapt though, all you do is skip the second cast of a skill that has been Quickdrawn and dodge as much as you can to upkeep <Trait name="Light on your Feet"/>. <Trait name="Quickdraw"/> rotations can still work providing the boss doesn't move too much but if there is any doubt take <Trait name="Light on your Feet"/>.

-With both condi rotations you want to use <Skill name="Vulture Stance"/> and <Skill name="Sharpening Stone"/> off cooldown, and your <Skill id="42944"/> skills and <Skill name="Vipers Nest"/> when you don't have anything else to do but auto attack.
+With both condi rotations you want to use <Skill name="Vulture Stance"/> and <Skill name="Sharpening Stone"/> off cool-down, and your <Skill id="42944"/> skills and <Skill name="Vipers Nest"/> when you don't have anything else to do but auto attack.
 </Card>
 <Card title=" Shortbow Golem Rotation">
 <Video youtube="DblomOq_n2U" caption="by Leder [SC] "/>